aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

 CNN's have two components:

 1. The Hidden layers/Feature extraction part
 In this part, the network will perform a series of operations during which the features are detected.
-If you had a picture of a zebra, this is the part where the network would recognise its stripes, two ears, and four legs.
+If you had a picture of a zebra, this is the part where the network would recognize its stripes, two ears, and four legs.
 2. The Classification part
-This part assigns a probability of the object(eg. The zebra) being in that image.
+This part assigns a probability of the object(e.g., The zebra) being in that image.